alexfernandez/alexfernandez.github.io/2021/understanding-entropy.md

 ## Conclusion

 In short: **entropy is just another name for information**.
-And we live in the information era, so it is no wonder that we live in turbulent times.
+If you will allow me to finish with a cheesy metaphor, we live in the information era, so it is no wonder that we live in turbulent times.

 We will soon continue our journey exploring quantum entropy.